Investment Theme: Momentum Will Carry ESG Investing Far Beyond the Pandemic

 Perhaps the single most significant development in global efforts to tackle climate change this year has been the election of Joe Biden as the next President of the United States.6 This represents a pivotal shift in the political climate of the world’s largest aggregate carbon emitter.

 President-Elect Biden promises a $2 trillion climate package focused on modernizing infrastructure, creating new jobs, and boosting manufacturing and adoption of renewable energy, with the aim of cutting carbon and methane emissions, and ultimately achieving carbon neutrality by 2050.
 He has also recently stated his intention for the United States to rejoin the Paris Agreement.
 The signs are promising.
-With Democrats now in control of the Senate, the chances of getting this package through Congress have improved.
-Overall, we believe that the general tone of the discussion certainly will change in the new administration, which will support further adoption of ESG practices.
+With Democrats and Republicans battling for control of the Senate until January 2021, however, it’s unclear whether Biden will have an obstacle-free path to push his ambitious agenda through.
+Even so, we believe that the general tone of the discussion certainly will change in the new administration, which will support further adoption of ESG practices.

 Biden will also likely oversee a review of key posts in the Securities and Exchange Commission, Department of Labor, Federal Reserve, and other US government bodies, which could augur a shift in the perception and adoption of ESG investing.
 For the first time, the Fed has identified climate change as a risk to the stability of the US financial system in its latest financial stability report.7

 Finally, a Biden presidency may be influential in creating global agreement on countries’ nationally defined contributions to meet the Paris Agreement goals at the 2021 United Nations Climate Change Conference (COP26) in November 2021.